humanmade/clean-html/README.md

 Two steps to using this library:

 1. Add this library in as a git submodule.
-2. Load `whitelist-html.php` before you need to use it.
+2. Load `clean-html.php` before you need to use it.
 We recommend in `mu-plugins`, but you can also load it in via `wp-config.php` if you want it earlier.